hoverflow/coderloco/README.md

 For detailed setup instructions, see [Authorization](#authorization).

 > [!WARNING]
-> **Token Usage Notice**: Qwen Code may issue multiple API calls per cycle, resulting in higher token usage (similar to Claude Code).
-We're actively optimizing API efficiency.
+> **Resource Usage Notice**: CoderLoco may issue multiple API calls per cycle, resulting in higher token usage when using cloud APIs.
+When running locally on GPU, you're only limited by your hardware!

 ## Key Features

 - **Code Understanding & Editing** - Query and edit large codebases beyond traditional context window limits
 - **Workflow Automation** - Automate operational tasks like handling pull requests and complex rebases
+- **Local GPU Optimization** - Squeezes every bit of performance from your local GPU hardware
-- **Enhanced Parser** - Adapted parser specifically optimized for Qwen-Coder models
+- **Budget-Friendly** - Designed specifically for developers who need power without the price tag
-- **Vision Model Support** - Automatically detect images in your input and seamlessly switch to vision-capable models for multimodal analysis
+- **Text-First Approach** - Focused on powerful text-based code analysis and generation (vision support may come in future)

 ## Installation